johnnycistudent/dogdeal/README.md

   **1.** As a registered or non-registered user, I would like to browse/search through the site and see what dogs are available.

-  **2.** I would like to create a user profile to be able to interact with the site further.
+  **2.** I would like to create a user account to be able to interact with the site further.

   **3.** I would like to be able to add a dog to the shopping cart and continue browsing the site.